-- The rate of ILI presentations increased at sentinel GPs and emergency departments (EDs) in the past week. - Influenza notifications to the Department of Health decreased in the past week. - Non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) remained stable in the past week. - COVID-19 cases were stable in the past week at 3,372 cases.
+- All indicators of influenza and ILI activity decreased in the past week including the rate of ILI presentations at sentinel GPs and at emergency departments (EDs). - Influenza notifications to the Department of Health decreased but remained in the higher range of values usually reported at this time of year. - Excluding SARS-CoV-2, non-influenza respiratory virus detections at PathWest Laboratory Medicine (PathWest) increased in the past week, particularly respiratory syncytial virus (RSV). - COVID-19 notifications decreased by 24% to 827 cases in the past week.
+See COVID-19 Weekly surveillance report (health.wa.gov.au)